wsx5031060310guy/python-project/download_process/README.md

 # Python project (download process)

-this can get the download process and how many percent already download.
+this project can get the download process and how many percent already download.

 ## Built With